mellowagain/Titan/README.md

 Please visit the `LICENSE.txt` file in the root directory tree for more informations.
 All external resources that do not fall unter the MIT license (Images etc.) have been credited in the `CREDIT.txt` under the Resources directory.

-## Special

-Titan is supporting and is being supported by the [TuxCheats](https://www.tuxcheats.com/) community.
-Huge thanks to them.